 - Assigned detention and/or lose honors study hall after the fifth tardy, and parents will be notified; and

-- Be reviewed by the Upper School Honor Council, if warranted due to continued tardies.
+- Be reviewed by the Honor Council, if warranted, due to continued tardies.

 Students who cut class or do not attend assembly will, in addition to the academic consequences outlined by the teacher, receive:

-- First offense – three after-school detentions, parents will be notified and assigned to proctored study halls, lunchroom duty and/or meetings period restrictions;
+- First offense – three after-school detentions, parents will be notified, and students will be assigned to proctored study halls, lunchroom duty and/or meetings period restrictions;

 - Second offense – one day suspension and parents will be notified; and